Post

 ~=16:00 Leave and walk back to buy Salt Bread — Jayeondo saltbread 👍👍👍

-One pack contains 6 pieces.
-I bought one to share at the hotel.
-The combination of fragrance, crispiness, and a slight saltiness enhances the flavor.
-I think it’s very tasty.
+One order contains 6 pieces.
+We bought one to share back at the hotel.
+The combination of fragrant, crispy, and a slight touch of salt for flavor made it very delicious.

-There are many large-scale construction and renovation projects in Haeundae, seemingly preparing for a bid to host the 2030 World Expo (which has already failed).
+There are many large-scale construction and renovation projects in Haeundae, seemingly preparing for the 2030 World Expo bid (which has already failed).

-Return to the hotel to rest, then go to Wei Zan Wang for dinner.
+Return to the hotel to rest, then go to Mijeanwang for dinner in the evening.

 There is a machine at the entrance for waiting.
 Enter your email to receive a notification.
 At 17:50, a small queue started to form.

-Tap the button to check the current number.
-You will also receive an entry notification email when it’s your turn, which is very convenient; also, be careful as construction is ongoing in the building opposite and next door.
+Click the button to check your current number.
+You will also receive an entry notification email when it’s your turn, which is very convenient; also, be careful as the building opposite and next door are under construction.

-It took about 30 minutes to get in.
+It took about more than 30 minutes to enter.

-We directly ordered the set meal for two (includes one meat each + soybean paste stew + rice cooked in a pot) and a bottle of Cass beer, with the total bill around NT$1,500.
+We directly ordered the double set (includes one portion of each meat + soybean paste soup + rice pot) and a bottle of Cass beer, costing about NT$1,500.

-Will grill it well for you.
-Reviews say the meat is tasty but the portions are small and you have to wait in line.
+They will grill it well for you.
+Reviews say the meat is tasty but the portion is small and you need to wait in line.

-Strolled along Haeundae Street to digest a bit and bought ice cream from a matcha specialty shop as a dessert to refresh.
+Strolled along Haeundae Beach Road to digest a bit and bought ice cream from a matcha specialty shop as a dessert to refresh.

-Next door is Olive Young’s newly opened Delight Project store, where I did some shopping; many items have buy two get one free offers, and you can get an instant tax refund on purchases over 15,000 KRW.
+Next door is the newly opened Olive Young Delight Project store, where we did some shopping; many items are buy two get one free, and you can get an instant tax refund on-site for purchases over 15,000 KRW.

-Then I took a stroll at Haeundae Beach before heading back to the hotel to rest.
+Went for a walk at Haeundae Beach again before heading back to the hotel to rest.

 Day 3 07/31 (Thu) Cheongsapo, Spa Land, Coastal Train, Busan Yacht Tour

-Because I only transferred at Cheongsap Port yesterday without exploring, I came again today.
+Because yesterday we only transferred at Cheongsapo without exploring, we came again today.

-The bus from Haeundae to Cheongsapo is a minibus.
-Along the way, it passes through communities like Busan Sanso, where the roads are narrow and steep.
+The bus from Haeundae directly to Cheongsapo is a small bus.
+It passes through communities like Busan Sanso, where the roads are narrow and steep.

-Nearby, I casually found a place to have lunch (Gohyang katsu).
+Nearby, we randomly found a restaurant for lunch (Gohyang katsu).
 I ordered a pork cutlet sandwich; the meat was thick, tender, and reasonably priced.

 ~=12:30 DIART COFFEE Honey Butter Toast

-For serving instructions, refer to the card.
+For how to eat, you can refer to the card.
 In short, cut the bread into pieces first, then evenly spread butter and honey before eating.

-Honey is not too sweet, combined with the creamy butter and crispy bread, delicious without being greasy.
+The honey is not too sweet, combined with creamy butter and crispy bread, making it delicious without being greasy.

-~=13:30 Return to Cheongsapo to catch the coastal train back to Oe-po (Haeundae)
+~=13:30 Return to Cheongsapo to catch the coastal train back to Wi-po (Haeundae)

-Yesterday’s ticket is no longer valid, so I used the Busan Pass to exchange for a coastal train ticket; since this is a mid-route boarding station, I had to stand in the last row.
+Yesterday’s ticket was no longer valid, so I used the Busan Pass to exchange for another coastal train ticket; since this is a mid-station boarding point, I could only stand in the last row.

-There are several viewing platforms along the way, but it was too hot, so we didn’t get off.
+There were several observation decks along the way, but we didn’t get off because it was too hot.

-After returning to Haeundae, I walked and took the bus to Shinsegae Spa Land.
+After returning to Haeundae, we walked and took a bus to Shinsegae Spa Land.

 14:40 Spa Land

-You can purchase in advance on Kkday even without buying the Pass.
+You can also purchase it in advance on Kkday without buying the Pass.

 Upon entry, you will receive a sensor wristband.
 Use the wristband to store your shoes and clothes.
-Change into the special sauna clothes inside the venue.
-You can also visit the sauna first (full nudity required) before going to the sauna rooms.
-The sauna room entrance is in the direction of the women’s changing room.
+Inside, change into the special clothing for the sauna.
+You can also visit the sauna first (full nudity required) before going to the sweat sauna.
+The sweat sauna entrance is in the direction of the women’s changing room.

-The first floor has a sunbathing area, nail salon, snack stalls, and various types of sweat steaming rooms (during summer vacation, they are almost all fully packed).
+The first floor has a sunbathing area, nail salon, snack stalls, and various types of jjimjilbang (sauna rooms) (very crowded during summer vacation, almost all are full).
 The third floor has a restaurant (where you can eat grilled eggs and instant noodles), massage services, massage chairs, and a yoga room.

-After the sauna, I went to the sunbathing area to lie down and soak up the sun, and ordered a drink (super sweet).
+After the sauna, we went to the sunbathing area to lie down and soak up the sun, ordering a drink (very sweet).

 All purchases inside the venue are made by scanning the wristband, with payment settled upon exit.

-Honestly, this time I didn’t get to experience the sweat room at all; it was insanely crowded.
-Maybe next time.
+Honestly, I didn’t get to experience the sweat sauna this time because it was insanely crowded.
+I’ll try it next time.

-17:00 Prepare to gather at the yacht pier
+17:00 Prepare to meet at the yacht pier

-For the 18:30 session, please arrive early at the meeting point for roll call.
+For the 18:30 session, you need to arrive early for roll call at the meeting point.

-It takes about 15 more minutes on foot to reach the pier after exiting.
+After exiting the station, it takes about 15 minutes on foot to reach the pier.

-The pier only has vending machines and restrooms, which are dirty and crowded with long lines; it is recommended to buy what you need and use the restroom in the city before coming.
+The pier area only has vending machines and restrooms, which are dirtier and crowded with queues; it is recommended to buy what you need and use the restroom in the city before coming here.

 ~=18:00 Arrive at the yacht pier

-After passing through the visitor center, you will arrive at the pier meeting point.
+After passing through the tourist center, you will arrive at the pier meeting point.
 Each boat operator has a different pier meeting location.

-Around 18:15, the boat operator appeared to start organizing and taking attendance, collecting the nighttime surcharge fee on-site (5,000 KRW per person).
+Around 18:15, the boat staff appeared to start organizing and taking attendance, and collected the night surcharge fee on site (5,000 KRW per person).

 18:30 Yacht Departure 👍👍

-Wear a life jacket when boarding the boat and sit in the front seat on the second level.
+Wear a life jacket when boarding the boat and sit in the front seat on the second floor.

-However, those prone to seasickness are still advised to take motion sickness medicine.
+However, if you are prone to seasickness, it is still recommended to take motion sickness medication.

 General Route Map:

 About 20 minutes later, we will arrive at the waters in front of Gwangalli Beach, where many visitors are playing SUP.
-We will stop here and set off fireworks.
-The fireworks are lit by the crew members of the yachts that depart during this time, but since it is still bright, they are not very visible.
+We will stop here to set off fireworks; the fireworks are lit by the crew members of various yachts sailing during this time, but since it is still bright, they are not very visible.

 ~=19:00 Return trip